 Session Americana

 Late one Sunday night in October 2003, fate brought Session Americana together for their first jam at Toad, the cozy Cambridge, Massachusetts bar where their story began.
-It wasn’t planned in any way; one of the booked acts didn’t show up, so drummer Billy Beard, who was the venue’s booking agent at the time, rallied a few musician friends who happened to be there.
+It wasn’t planned in any way; one of the booked acts didn’t show up, so vocalist/multi-instrumentalist Ry Cavanaugh rallied some musicians in the room, one of whom was drummer Billy Beard, who was in the band with Cavanaugh that played earlier that evening and was Toad’s booking agent.
+That decision sparked the first iteration of what we now know as Session Americana.

 After setting a microphone on a small table, they started playing an impromptu jam, completely unaware that the spontaneous session would spark a decades-long musical journey.
 What began as some friends swapping songs around a table has grown into something much bigger, evolving over the past 20 years into a weekly residency at a popular Cambridge club and an international touring ensemble that’s celebrated for its distinctive and engaging approach.